Bosonized one-dimensional quantum systems through enhanced event-chain Monte Carlo: Model

 \subsection{Discretized field-theory}

 For the field theory \eqref{eq:S_tot} to be well-defined, one has to introduce a short-distance cutoff \cite{Tong2018GaugeTheory} which we do by putting the field theory on a lattice.
-Since we want to probe a BKT phase transition whose dynamical exponent is $z=1$, we consider a finite system of dimensions $L=u \beta$, and replace the continuous field $\phi(x,\tau)$ by its discretized version $\phi_i$ such that, with $\hat{x}$ and $\hat{\tau}$ the unit vectors in space and time directions,
+Since we want to investigate the zero-temperature and thermodynamic ($\beta,L \to \infty$) properties of the system, we consider a finite system of dimensions $L\times \beta$ as large as possible.
+Moreover, because the phase transition of the model belongs to the BKT universality class which has a dynamical exponent $z=1$, we take $L=u \beta$ to mitigate finite-size effects.
+The continuous field $\phi(x,\tau)$ is then replaced by its discretized version $\phi_i$ such that, with $\hat{x}$ and $\hat{\tau}$ the unit vectors in space and time directions,

 with $N=L/a=\beta/\tau_c$.
 The periodic boundary conditions require that $\phi_{i+N \hat{x}}=\phi_i$ and $\phi_{i+N\hat{\tau}}=\phi_i$.
 With this discretized field, the action \eqref{eq:S_tot} becomes